 In the Spring of 2020, the National Association of Insurance Commissioners adopted the Suitability in Annuity Transactions Model Regulation (No. 275), which purports to adopt a best interest of the consumer standard but actually adopts a much weaker standard that does not require the agent to put the consumer's interest first.
 The Model Regulation suffers from the same problem as the California DOI described (above) regarding the SEC's "best interest" standard -- it is not a true best interest standard but may mislead consumers into believing that the agent is required to put their interest first.
 (See the News Section of this site for a more detailed discussion of some of the problems with the NAIC's new Model Regulation.)

 We believe that it is imperative that agents selling LIIS policies (or insurers where there is no agent involved), be subject to suitability and best interest standards.
-We understand the best interest standard to be essentially equivalent to a fiduciary standard, although not necessarily all rules adopted by courts for fiduciaries would be applicable to the sale of LIIS.
+We understand the best interest standard to be essentially equivalent to a fiduciary standard.
 We prefer the “best interest” nomenclature because it is more easily understood by consumers.
-The suitability and best interest standards adopted must be rigorous and should reflect, at a minimum, the requirements proposed by the California DOI to the this is the National Association of Insurance Commissioners, which is a group of state insurance commissioner that, among other things, prepares model laws to regulate aspects of t click for more in the annuity context.
+We would favor adoption of rigorous suitability and best interest guidelines for producers that reflect, at a minimum, the requirements proposed by the California DOI to the this is the National Association of Insurance Commissioners, which is a group of state insurance commissioner that, among other things, prepares model laws to regulate aspects of t click for more in the annuity context.
 See DOI Letter of June12, 2019; DOI Letter of July 15, 2019.